MSc Physics

 - Running astronomy workshops for those from low socio-economic backgrounds in Mansfield Library

-September 2024 – Attend a Project Co-creation Workshop held at NTU.
-This will allow you to spend time with Academic Teams to fine-tune your project proposals ready to introduce to students.
+September 2026 – Attend a Project Co-creation Workshop held at NTU.
+This will allow you to spend time with Academic Teams to fine-tune your project proposals, ready to introduce to students.

-End of November 2024 - Students will be introduced to project options – It would be fantastic if you were able to come onto Campus (Clifton) and introduce your project to our students.
-We do understand that time is tight, so if you are unable to attend in person, we could either facilitate this session as a Teams call, or you could prerecord a short introductory video; again, we can support you with this!
+End of November 2026 - Students will be introduced to project options.
+It would be fantastic if you were able to come to campus (Clifton) and introduce your project to our students.
+We do understand that time is tight, so if you are unable to attend in person, we could either facilitate this session as a Teams call or you could prerecord a short introductory video; again, we can support you with this!

-November 2024 to End of January 2025 – Meet with the students, academic staff and the Community Engagement and Volunteering Team throughout the project (approx. once a week) to ensure all is going to plan.
+November 2026 to January 2027 – Meet with the students, academic staff and the Community Engagement and Volunteering Team throughout the project (approx. once a week) to ensure all is going to plan.

-February 2025 – Feedback with the module team to inform on how the project went and any positives or improvements for future years.
+February 2027 – Feedback with the module team to inform them on how the project went and any positives or improvements for future years.
 This information will be anonymised and used in student reflection for all groups.